Nvidia and Bosch team up on self-driving car AI supercomputer

 AliveCor unveils an AI stroke prevention platform, inks $30 million from Omron and the Mayo Clinic

 Nvidia’s new partner in bringing AI-powered self-driving tech to the masses definitely has the experience needed to go truly mass-market – it’s Bosch, leading tier one auto industry supplier.
-Bosch will build an AI supercomputer designed for use in vehicles using Nvidia tech, which means Nvidia now has a partner that works as a tier one supplier to all major car maker in the world.
+Bosch will build an AI supercomputer designed for use in vehicles using Nvidia tech, which means Nvidia now has a partner that works as a tier one supplier to all major car makers in the world.

-It’s only the latest partner for Nvidia’s AI-powered self-driving car tech, which also include automakers like Audi and Mercedes-Benz, but it’s the one that could potentially have the most impact in terms of giving Nvidia reach and influence across the industry.
-Bosch, the german company whose product portfolio ranges from home appliance, to infotainment solutions, to virtually everything in between.
+It’s only the latest partner for Nvidia’s AI-powered self-driving car tech, joining automakers like Audi and Mercedes-Benz, but it’s the one that could potentially have the most impact in giving Nvidia reach and influence across the industry.
+The German company’s product portfolio ranges from home appliances, to infotainment solutions, to virtually everything in between.

 This is the kind of strategic tie-up that lets both partners do what they do best – Nvidia can focus on developing the core AI supercomputing tech, and Bosch can provide relationships and sales operations that offer true scale and reach.